Alex & Eve: Film

 Director Peter Andrikidis, and writer, Alex Lykos, attempted to represent many cultural backgrounds in the film, in reflecting Australian culture of migrants and "foreign born in the (Australian) population."
-The Producers on Alex & Eve believed this to be significant, bringing in an Islamic advisor, to accurately reflect on religion and culture in the film.
+Producers believed this to be significant, bringing in an Islamic advisor, to accurately reflect on religion and culture in the film.
 The film presents itself as displaying "intercultural difficulties", presenting two different cultures and their struggles overlapping with one another.
 Andrikidis also reflected the importance of family, as a universal trait in all cultures, with a comedic element.
 The film explores the idea of "interracial and interfaith dating within a wider Australian context" in the characters of Alex & Eve.

 Richard Brancatisano related to his character 'Alex', through personal experience by his friends and family, in their migrant stories of "assimilating into Australian culture."
 The film reflects the prevalence of multiculturalism, especially through Southern Europeans in Australia, reflected in the main character 'Alex's' heritage of Greek.